strymonas/strymonas-scala/README.md

 println(t)
 ```

-Construct a streaming pipeline using the Cooked Object (defined in [Stream.scala](src/main/scala/strymonas/Stream.scala)).[^1] Then, invoke the streaming operation with `scala.quoted.staging.run`.
+Construct a streaming pipeline using the Cooked Object (defined in [Stream.scala](src/main/scala/strymonas/Stream.scala)).[^1] Then, invoke the pipeline with `scala.quoted.staging.run`.

 Refer to the [examples directory](examples) for more details.